u3557110/HR-system/README.md

 The programme can import the information of employee from text files.
 Also, the user can export the data for backup purpose.

 ### Show the Attendance and Leave of Employee(s)
 The system can show the attendance and leave record of employee.
-It can also show the remaining days of Annaul Leave a employee own.
+It can also show the remaining days of Annaul Leave a employee owns. annual leave can be carried forward to the next year.

 ## Highlights of the System
 This system is useful because it can facilitate the managing work of human resources.
 Searching workers by different attributes such as ages, salary, roles can help to specify a certain group of workers.